XarkLabs/up5k_vga/README.md

 a user-defined 16-color map with 64 possible colors for each entry.
 * 200x150 16-color medium resolution graphic mode
 * 400x300 2-color high resolution graphic mode
-* 2 16kB memory pages
+* 2 16KB memory pages

-[*] NOTE: For IceBreaker 40Mhz pixel clock is actually 39.75Mhz due to limitations using PLL with source 12Mhz clock.
-This was close-enough on LCD monitors I tested.
+NOTE: [*] For IceBreaker 40Mhz pixel clock is actually 39.75Mhz due to limitations using PLL with source 12Mhz clock.
+This was close-enough for the LCD monitors I tested.

 ![characters](doc/chargen1x.png)

-NOTE: For IceBreaker I swapped the "}" and "|" characters in the OSI font as they didn't match the normal ASCII order (annoying when using UART).
-It is still a bit weird, with a "divide" symbol where tilde ("~") shouold be and the tilde where DEL should be (at 0x7f).
+NOTE: For IceBreaker I moved the "|", "}" and "~" chacters to their proper ASCII locations (was confusing typing "wrong" symbols, OSI was "off by one").
+The "divide symbol" is now mapped to 0x7f (DEL).

 VGA signal is generated with a 2-bit DAC per R/G/B component as well as the horizontal and vertical sync signals driven directly from the FPGA.